thegamecracks/theticketbot/README.md

 When you use the below commands, you will be prompted to select the message of the inbox that you want to change, i.e. the message that has the Create Ticket button.

+- `/inbox destination`

+  Route tickets from an inbox to another channel.

 - `/inbox message`